 Poland

-We list Poland because it has one of the most one of the most particular e-invoicing systems in Europe.
-Since 2021, e-invoicing has been voluntary and from 2023 it will be mandatory, both between private companies and with the corresponding administration.
-In turn, it is the Administration who validates each transaction and for this purpose the government has set up theNational Electronic Invoicing System (KSeF).
+We list Poland because it has one of the most unique e-invoicing systems in Europe.
+Since 2021, e-invoicing has been voluntary and starting in 2023, it will be mandatory, both between private companies and with the corresponding administration.
+In turn, it is the Administration that validates each operation, and for this, the government has enabled the National e-Invoicing System (KSeF).

 Romania

-E-invoicing in Europe vs. the rest of the world
+e-Invoicing in Europe vs. the Rest of the World

 Australia (and New Zealand)